Sidney Poitier-exploring the heart of justice through film and stage

 It’s a Wonderful Life

-If you’re not familiar with the story, or just want to review your favorite parts, you can ask to join the It’s a Wonderful Life Facebook Group.
+If you’re unfamiliar with the story or want to review your favorite parts, you can ask to join the It’s a Wonderful Life Facebook Group.

 Of course, Ebenezer Scrooge of Charles Dickens’ A Christmas Carol didn’t have George’s problem.
 He knew exactly what he had done to help others-nothing!